-Our Driver Education events have 3 run groups for the different experience level of drivers.
-Each run group goes in turn and then the cycle repeats four times during the day.
+Our Driver Education events have run groups for the different experience level of drivers.
+Each run group goes in turn and then the cycle repeats four times during the day and car capabilities.
 The sessions are 20-25 minutes with a break for lunch.
 As you progress in your skills and you choose to be advanced to the next run group, there will be an instructor assigned to certify that you are ready for the next level.

 All events enable participants to develop their driving skills in a safe and controlled environment with qualified instructors to teach and develop advanced driving skills.

 All events are non-competitive, this means there is no timing and scoring; are closely regulated and impose strict non-racing rules on the participants to ensure the safety of the cars and drivers.